okotaku/sc_diffengine/README.md

 ## 🖊️ Citation [🔝](#-table-of-contents)

-If DiffEngine is helpful to your research, please cite it as below.
+If SCDiffEngine is helpful to your research, please cite it as below.

 ```
 @misc{diffengine2023,